Kowsalya2929/Javascript-Interview-Questions/JS/Arrays/Full-Tutorial.md

 console.log(arr2)   // ["a","b",2,4]
 ```

-<li>delete arr.property : It only delete property not hole array</li>
+<li>delete arr.property : It only delete property not whole array</li>

 ```js
 let arr = [1,2,4]